of Germans want their parcels delivered within their selected time window.

 A further idea for optimising parcel delivery services in city centers especially is to transfer delivery on the costly last mile to a single neutral company.
 However, two out of three respondents rejected this concept.
 They are afraid of poorer service (48 percent) and higher prices (42 percent).

-Transport & Logistics Industry Leader, PwC Germany
+Transport, Logistics and Tourism Industry Leader, PwC Germany

 Tel: +49 201 438-1107

-Partner, Head of Sustainability Services, PwC Germany
+Partner, Sustainability Services Leader, PwC Germany

 Tel: +49 89 5790-5535